ibrahim-kocyigit/ibm-data-science-professional-certificate/glossary.md

 **Online Transaction Processing (OLTP) Systems:** Systems that focus on handling business transactions and storing structured data.

 **Outliers:** When a data point or points occur significantly outside of most of the other data in a data set, potentially indicating anomalies, errors, or unique phenomena that could impact statistical analysis or modelling.

+**Pairwise Correlations:** An analysis to determine the relationships and correlations between variable types.

 **Pandas:** An open-source Python library that provides tools for working with structured data.
 Is often used for data manipulation and analysis.